 Tracking PCI Security Controls the Easy Way

 This handy control-tracking worksheet (click link to download) was created to help you manage and maintain each control based on its required cadence.
 Upon completion of each noted task, I recommend that all PCI program stakeholders (including management) be informed of its completion and efficacy, so everyone is ensured that company policy and procedures are in place and working as defined and expected.

 Have additional questions on how to manage and maintain PCI security controls?
 Give ControlScan a call at 800-825-3301, ext.
-2. We’re happy to help.
+2 or contact us here.
+We’re happy to help.